zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### detailExpand
-Fires when the grid detail row is expanded.
+Fired when the user expands a detail table row.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Returns
 `\Kendo\UI\Grid`